jon-jacky/home/commonplace.md

   week ...
 (I'm) shaking my fist at the world.
 I won't let even the smallest grievance escape me.
 I'm going to seize on the most insignificant inconvenience, annoyance, hindrance, set-back, disappointment and am going to focus all my rage, anger, bitterness, and frustration on it. ...
-Nothing will escape me.

   ... the alternatives to giving in and giving up are never as simple as they seem.
 Believe me, I know.
 I've devoted more of my life to thoughts of